IJanicka/IJanicka.github.io/publications.md

 ---

 <p>I have published in contemporary European philosophy: political and social philosopy, environmental philosophy and feminist philosophy.
 With a background in comparative literature, literary theory and art history, as well as fluency in six languages, my basic approach is multilingual, comparatist and interdisciplinary.
 At the heart of my research lies the question social transformation today.</p>

+Please get in touch if you don't have access to these articles and would like a copy.
 <br>

   <h2>Monographs</h2>